Business Relocation Guide

 - Speak to businesses in the area to gain an insight into the current economic situation

 - If possible, speak to business owners who have relocated to see how they handled the situation and how their businesses faired

 - Assess key issues you will need to consider if leaving the current business premises.
 For instance, the lease arrangements, utilities, assess the cost of relocating, what you will do with superfluous stock (if applicable), etc.

-You should aim for at lease six months of planning before making any major decision.
+You should aim for at least six months of planning before making any major decision.
 Make sure you do not do anything without having put in the necessary research and groundwork.

-If you find premises in the right location, but it needs renovation or fit out, organise the pricings/quotes for work before making any decision on relocating.
-This way you will know, before you make a decision, what the financial impact of a relocation will be.
+If you find premises in the right location, but it needs renovation or fit out, organise the pricing/quotes for work before making any decision on relocating.
+This way you will know before you make a decision, what the financial impact of a relocation will be.